pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1282 Ensures Things

+Today I have a bad moment, because I do a supposition about something.
+In computer science is a good idea to ensure that all the things work fine, really when you need to answer a question, please do not say I believe, first review and test the things next, when you ensure that the things work is a good moment to say yes.

 ##### Day 1281 Celebration Day

 Today I complete my hard pending project in my work, I was working on this project for seven months, involves people